uzh-bf/gbl-knowledge/games/Private Banking Game.md

 title: Private Banking Advisory Game
 href: "/games/private-banking-game"
 imgSrc: "/images/under_construction.jpg"
-tags: ["serious game", "banking", "work in progress"]
+tags: ["Serious Game", "Banking", "Work in Progress"]
 subtitle: A serious game to enhance your understanding of risk and return in an investment context
 objectives:
   - The participant is able to identify risk/return relations​